-Following a presentation from Exeter University about the current shortage of secondary RE teachers SACRE members have expressed concern about the recruitment and retention crisis facing the subject.
-Consequently a letter was sent to Nick Gibb (schools minister) to raise this issue with the Department of Education.
+Torbay SACRE has discussed the current shortage of secondary RE teachers and SACRE members have expressed concern about the recruitment and retention crisis facing the subject.

-SACRE has been keen to be updated on the development of the RE Hubs initiative, which is providing teachers with a 'one-stop-shop' website, offering links to school speakers, places of interest, CPD events, local network groups, blogs and resources etc.
+SACRE has been keen to be updated on the development of the RE Hubs initiative, which provides teachers with a 'one-stop-shop' website, offering links to school speakers, places of interest, CPD events, local network groups, blogs and resources etc.